dishantrathi/dishantrathi/README.md

 - 🔭 I’m a Python Backend Developer and Architect
 - 🌱 I’m currently learning: Dockerizing Django and CICD Pipelines for the same!
-- 👯 I love to collaborate on Python Proects
+- 👯 I love to collaborate on Python Projects
 - 💬 Ask me anything about Python 🐍
 - 📫 How to reach me: [dishantrathi](https://keybase.io/dishantrathi) or in Valorant (Crawly #0404)
 - 😄 Pronouns: Computerist, Crawly